rodrigowf/QHCH/QHCH.md

-# **Quantum Holographic Perception Hypothesis (QHPH)**
+# **Quantum Holographic Consciousness Hypothesis (QHCH)**

 ### *Formulated by Rodrigo Werneck Franco, expanded with insights from quantum mechanics, neuroscience, general relativity, and philosophy of mind.*

 ## **1. Fundamental Axiom: Superposition = The Physically Real Perception**

 1. **Superposition $\neq$ Potentialities**
-   In QHPH, the wavefunction of a neural system (e.g., microtubules in the brain) isn't a set of un-chosen classical states.
+   In QHCH, the wavefunction of a neural system (e.g., microtubules in the brain) isn't a set of un-chosen classical states.
 It is **one single physically real arrangement** that the system "lives" as *the direct, continuous, holographic experience.*
 2. **Continuous 'Holographic' Field**
    This wavefunction's amplitude and phase encode everything about the perceived reality.
 If we expand to multiple microtubules or brain regions, they unify into **one** wavefunction describing the entire integrated field.